 Here I highlight some of the differences but mostly the similarities between Romania and Uzbekistan.

-Romania and Uzbekistan have obvious differences.
 First, Romania is in Eastern Europe, and Uzbekistan is in Central Asia.
+Check out the distance.

 -Romanians speak Romanian, a Romance language.
 Uzbeks speak Uzbek, a Turkic language.

 -Romanians are 90% Eastern Orthodox.
 Uzbeks are 90% Muslim.